Gentaz Dervieux

 Vin de Paille Hermitage Marsanne 1990

 Okay, so we’ve had Gentaz and Verset along with a ridiculous collection of other truly great wines; the likes of which could have easily stood very much on their own and been the showpiece of the night.
 But we weren’t finished yet.
 So why not another mythical creature?
 Chave’s Vin de Paille is so rare.
 It’s only been made a dozen or so times in history and always in tiny numbers.
 The 1990 Vin de Paille pours like a liquid Tiger’s eye with notes of persimmons, golden raisins, and peach crisp.
 So rich and yet, not cloying.
 An amazing pairing with foie toast and candied chestnuts.
 Drink now through infinity.
-Honestly, I don’t know how a wine like this ever dies unless it lives a hard life. — a month ago
+Honestly, I don’t know how a wine like this ever dies unless it lives a hard life. — 9 months ago

 Ira, Severn and 8 others liked this